-1-Sentence-Summary: Option B shares the stories of people who’ve had to deal with a traumatizing event, most notably Facebook’s COO Sheryl Sandberg, to help you face adversity, become more resilient and find joy again after life punches you in the face.
+1-Sentence-Summary: Option B shares the stories of people dealing with traumatizing events, most notably Facebook COO Sheryl Sandberg’s sudden loss of her husband, to help you face adversity, become more resilient, and find joy again after life punches you in the face.

 Read in: 4 minutes